-A sermon, based on 1 Corinthians 13.1-13, preached with the people of Epiphany Episcopal Church, Laurens, SC, on the 4th Sunday after the Epiphany, February 3, 2019
+The text of the sermon, based on 1 Corinthians 13.1-13, preached with the people of St. Matthew’s Episcopal Church, Spartanburg, SC, on the 4th Sunday after the Epiphany, January 30, 2022.

-The title, Love’s Power is my intentional double entendre, meaning love is power and the power of love.
+Note: The title, Love’s Power is my purposeful double entendre, meaning love is (a) power and the power of love.

 I love Pontheolla!
-I love South Carolina-living.
-I love our Spartanburg home!
-I love you, my Epiphany community!
+I love Spartanburg, South Carolina!
+I love our Clevedale home!
+I love you, my St. Matthew’s community!

-Though rich the English vocabulary,(1) it is impoverished with only one word for love.
-This makes communication, in the conveyance of ideas, confining and potentially confusing.
+The English vocabulary is rich.
+A treasure trove of more than a million words with over 5000 words added each year.
+Yet it is impoverished with only one word for love.
+This makes the conception and the communication of ideas confining and potentially confusing.
 For I do not and cannot mean the same thing about my wife, my locale, my domicile, and you.

-Paul uses the term, agapé, meaning unconditional and impartial benevolence, perfectly describing the nature and action, the being and doing of God.
+Paul, writing to the Christian community in the ancient Grecian city of Corinth, uses the term, agapé, meaning unconditional and impartial benevolence, which perfectly describes God’s nature and action, being and doing.

-Paul doesn’t define love.
-He doesn’t tell us what it is.
-He does tell us that love is greater than the omni-linguality that can speak in every earthly and heavenly language.
-Greater than the prophetic ability to speak God’s word that fathoms every mystery and possesses all knowledge.
-Greater than faith invincible in the face of any and all trials and tribulations.
+Paul doesn’t tell us what love is.
+He does tell us that love is great.
+Greater than the omni-linguality that can speak every earthly and heavenly language.
+Greater than an all-mystery resolving, all knowledge-retaining prophetic ability.
+Greater than a faith that transcends any and all trial and tribulation.

-Now, Paul writes, “If I speak in the tongues of mortals and angels, but do not have love…” Love, for Paul, is the greatest spiritual gift.
-For love is the one spiritual ability given to all, giving all, giving us the power to be and do as God, who is Love, is and does.
+Now, “If I speak in the tongues of mortals and angels, but do not have love…” Love is the greatest spiritual gift.
+For two reasons.
+One, because God is Love.
+Therefore, the greatest gift that God can give is God’s Self.
+Two, love is the one spiritual ability given to all.
+Therefore, all of us possess the power to be and do as God is and does.

-Ancient folk, knowing how easily words could be misconstrued, in the effort to share meaning and to assure understanding, told stories.
-This was the story associated with the word, makrothumia, translated patience: Someone who has wronged you in the worst way, against whom you want revenge, the power of which you possess, is standing next to you, and you choose not to exercise your power.
+Ancient folk, knowing how easily words could be misconstrued, striving for the goal of understanding, told stories.
+This was a classic story associated with the word, makrothumia, translated patience: (1) Someone who has wronged you in the worst way, (2) against whom you want revenge, (3) the power of which you possess, (4) is standing next to you, and (5) you choose not, indeed, refuse to exercise your power.

-The only limitation or conditionality of love is, as in the case of any of our abilities, our choice whether to love.
-For we humans can choose not to love.
+The only limitation or conditionality of love, as in the case of any of our abilities, is our choice to love.
+For we can choose not to love.
 Yet we, as followers of Jesus, have been redeemed by Love to love.
 Not primarily feeling in love (as emotions wax and wane), but acting in love; the truth of which we demonstrate this morning.

 “Faith, hope, and love abide…and the greatest is love.”
 Why?

-Today, believing that “church” would happen at eleven o’clock in this building and acting in faith and hope, we came.
-Once arriving, we longer needed faith and hope.
-Nevertheless, for community to be present, incarnate, real, we still needed, still need love; being and acting, beyond merely feeling, in love.
+This morning, believing that “church” would happen in this building, we, acting in faith and hope, came.
+Once arriving, we no longer needed faith and hope.
+Nevertheless, for community to be present, real, we still needed, still need love; being and acting, beyond merely feeling, in love.

-(2) The distinctions among the words, depending upon usage, are not wholly precise, though generally they are eros, erotic, sexual love, philia, the love of friends or (as) siblings, storgé, the tenderness or affection of parents and children, and agapé.
+The distinctions among the words, depending upon usage, are not wholly precise, though generally they are eros, erotic, sexual love; philia, the love of friends or (as) siblings; storgé, the tenderness or affection of parents and children; and agapé.